khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

-This is my notes about Java Spring MVC.
+This is my notes about **Java Spring MVC**.
-Content is 30 minutes read, its purpose is to refresh your memory if or to have an overview about Javas Spring MVC.
+Content is about 30 minutes read, its purpose is:
+- To refresh your memory if you already worked on it.
+- Or if you are totally new, it will give you an overview, so you can kick start your first Java Spring MVC application.

 ## Installation
 Windows: